Wednesday, July 2, 2014

 My first and only experience with Eric Frank Russell was the tiny, glowing piece that opens Brian Aldiss’ Penguin Book of Science Fiction ”Sole Solution”.
 Evocative for such a short work, I tucked Russell’s name away as a writer with potential, and that should I encounter another of his works, would read it.
 His 1951 novella …And Then There Were None was encountered, and, has been read.
 A wildly different piece than the evocative imagery opening Aldiss’ anthology, it nevertheless remains thoroughly enjoyable, even to this day.

 If it isn’t obvious, …And Then There Were None is a work of satire, and a fine one at that.
 Anarchy the tool used to leverage his political agenda into position, Russell contrasts Gandian and Terran interests to strong effect.
-Given the jaded perspective, humor follows every meeting of the two sides, the word play as British as can be.
-The result is a text that, interestingly, works hand in hand with the grand American tale of the Mayflower, but never quite reaches Revoltuionary War status.
+Given the jaded perspective, humor follows every meeting of the two sides, wordplay as British as can be.
+The result is a text that, interestingly, works hand in hand with the grand American tale of the Mayflower but which never quite reaches Revoltuionary War status.

-In the end, ...And Then There Were None is a work of satire that posits freedom is the most fundamental human concern, and that it is possible to maintain through communal pacifism.
-Humorous and insightful, Terry Pratchett, whether intentionally or not, would take on the inertia built by Russell, and others like his stories.
+In the end, ...And Then There Were None is a work of satire that posits freedom as the most fundamental human concern, and something possible to maintain only through communal pacifism.
+Humorous and insightful, Terry Pratchett, whether intentionally or not, would take on the inertia built by Russell.
 A fun but clever read.

 No comments: